1912 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1912 No Mint Mark Penny Value

-Philadelphiaโs established die-making capabilities and favorable striking conditions generally produced finer detail than those of its branch mint counterparts.
+Philadelphia’s established die-making capabilities and favorable striking conditions produced consistently sharp detail and attractive copper luster.
+This technical advantage generally resulted in finer impressions than those from branch mints.

 1912 No Mint Mark Penny (RD) Price/Grade Chart